xlit/gettingData/README.md

 ```r
 mydata <- read.table("dataset.mean.txt", header = TRUE)
 ```
-It can be opened in MS Excel.
+It can also be opened in MS Excel as a space seperated text file.

 ## About "CodeBook.md"
 This is the code book for "dataset.mean.txt", the output of "run_analysis.R".